-E. The SFPUC may direct the Participating Pumpers to recover water from the SFPUC basin storage account for any type of shortage referenced in Section 3.11.
-Water recovered from the SFPUC basin storage account using Regional Program wells may be used for (1) the benefit of all Regional Water System customers; (2) Retail Customers; or (3) one or more of the Participating Pumpers.
-The Wholesale Revenue Requirement shall only include operation and maintenance expenses incurred due to the operation of Program wells for Regional benefits.
+F.G.
+The SFPUC may direct the Participating Pumpers to recover water from the SFPUC basin storage account Storage Account for any type of shortage referenced in Section 3.11- of this Agreement.
+Water recovered from the SFPUC basin storage account Storage Account using Regional Program wells Project Facilities and Shared Facilities may be used for (1) the benefit of all Regional Water System customers; (2) Retail Customers; or (3) one or more of the Participating Pumpers.
+The Wholesale Revenue Requirement shall only include operation and maintenance expenses incurred due to the operation of Program wells for Regional benefits Project Facilities and Shared Facilities for Regional benefits, including expenses incurred due to compliance with mitigation measures in the Project MMRP.

-F. All water recovered from the SFPUC basin storage account by the Participating Pumpers and by the SFPUC for delivery to Retail Customers during Shortages caused by Drought shall be used to free up a comparable volume of surface water from the Regional Water System for allocation in accordance with the Tier 1 Shortage Plan.
+G.H.
+All water recovered during shortages caused by drought from the SFPUC basin storage account Storage Account for Regional benefit, by the Participating Pumpers and by the SFPUC for delivery to Retail and Wholesale Customers during Shortages caused by Drought, shall be used to free up a comparable volume of surface water from the Regional Water System for allocation in accordance with the Tier 1 Shortage Plan.

-G. If the Program is terminated for any reason, including breach of the Program agreement by the Participating Pumpers or SFPUC, or due to regulatory action or legal action, then
+H.l.
+If the ProgramProject is terminated for any reason, including breach of the Program agreementProject Operating Agreement by one or more of the Participating Pumpers or the SFPUC, a force majeure event as specifically defined by the Project Operating Agreement, or due to regulatory action or legal action, then:

-1. Any water remaining SFPUC Regional storage account shall be used for the benefit of all customers of the Regional Water System;
+Any water remaining in the SFPUC Regional storage account Storage Account shall be used for the benefit of all customers of the Regional Water System;